arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

     delete:
       operationId: deleteVertexCollection
       description: |
-        Removes a vertex collection from the graph and optionally deletes the collection, if it is not used in any other graph.
+        Removes a vertex collection from the list of the graph's orphan collections.
+It can optionally delete the collection if it is not used in any other graph.

-        It can only remove vertex collections that are no longer part of edge definitions, if they are used in edge definitions you are required to modify those first.
+        You cannot remove vertex collections that are used in one of the edge definitions of the graph.
+You need to modify or remove the edge definition first in order to fully remove a vertex collection from the graph.
       parameters:
         - name: graph
           in: path